MarkAYoder/BeagleBoard-exercises/pru/examples/pwm/README.md

 Run the programs in this order:

+1. Go to [http://elinux.org/EBC_Exercise_30_PRU_via_remoteproc_and_RPMsg] for instructions on how to set up your Bone for PRU development via remoteproc.
-1.  `./setup.sh`  - Runs config-pin to make set all pin muxes to pruout
+2.  `./setup.sh`  - Runs config-pin to make set all pin muxes to pruout
 2.  `make pwm-test`   - Compile pwm-test.c
-3.  `./pwm-test`      - Writes the on/off times into chared memory
+3.  `./pwm-test`      - Writes the on/off times into shared memory
 4.  `make install`    - Compiles the PRU code and starts running it

 `./setup.sh` only needs to be run once per boot up.